falkosik/polishnipvalidation/README.md

 # Code Authors
-A special thanks to authors of [phpedia.pl](]http://phpedia.pl/wiki/Walidacja_numeru_NIP), an original pesel validator creators that this package is based on.
+A special thanks to authors of [phpedia.pl](http://phpedia.pl/wiki/Walidacja_numeru_NIP), an original NIP validator creators that this package is based on.

 # Packagist
 View this package on Packagist.org: [falkosik/polishnipvalidator](https://packagist.org/packages/falkosik/polishnipvalidator)